 University based specialization in physical therapy.

-Blended learning concept: E-learning, presence (lab) days and final exam, see description section.
+Academic coaching package, incl. elearning, zoom meetings, presence (lab) days, coaching and final exam, see description section.

 Course language: English